inspektor-gadget/kubecon-na-2024/README.md

 # Contribfest: Enhancing Kubernetes Debugging and Observability with Inspektor Gadget

-This is the repository contains all the resources for the Contribfest session on enhancing Kubernetes debugging and observability with Inspektor Gadget.
+This is repository contains all the resources for the Contribfest session on enhancing Kubernetes debugging and observability with Inspektor Gadget.

 ## Slides